icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

    * You must have at least 3 qualifying publications of which you were an author/co-author.
    * If ethics approval for use of ICGC Controlled Data is required in your country/region, an ethics approval letter must be included with the application.

-2. **How do I submit my request to access the controlled data of the ICGC?**
+2. **How do I submit my request to access ICGC Controlled Data?**

-   If you wish to submit your Application for Access to ICGC Controlled Data, please create an account and start an application, available on the [ICGC DACO Website](https://daco.icgc-argo.org).
+   If you wish to submit your Application for Access to ICGC Controlled Data, please visit the [ICGC DACO Website](https://daco.icgc-argo.org), click the **Apply for Access** button, log in with a Google or G Suite email address, and start an application.

-   Are you applying on behalf of your project's Principal Investigator?
+   Are you applying on behalf of the project's Principal Investigator?
    * If so, please log in to start the application process using your preferred Google or G Suite email address.

    Are you applying as the Principal Investigator for the project that requires access to ICGC Controlled Data?